hcorrada/IntroDataSci/content/homeworks/er_sql.md

 7) (BONUS from [MDSR book](https://mdsr-book.github.io/)): Identify players (by first and last name) that have attained through their career either a) 500 or more HRs or b) 3000 or more hits (H) _and_ have not been inducted to the Hall of Fame (see `HallOfFame` table).

+## Submitting

+Enter your answers in the shell Rmarkdown file linked above.
+Knit to PDF and submit to ELMS.